March 2026 Kona Low Storms

 Disaster Recovery Case Management Program

 Residents impacted by Kona Low storms can call 2-1-1 to enroll in a Disaster Case Management Program offered by the State of Hawaiʻi.
-Specially trained case managers are available to facilitate disaster recovery plans for residents to address needs from natural disaster impacts.
+Specially trained case managers are available to facilitate disaster recovery plans for residents to address needs resulting from natural disasters.

 The program is free of charge and is led by Global Empowerment Mission in coordination with community-based organizations to deliver services including housing support, financial assistance, critical resources, and damage assessments.